Brandon Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.20 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.19).

-- Orioles pitchers combine to surrender 112 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The righty's last appearance was on Sunday against the Miami Marlins, when he tossed 7 1/3 scoreless innings while giving up three hits.
+- The righty last pitched on Monday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up seven hits.

-- The 26-year-old has put together a 3.05 ERA and 8.6 strikeouts per nine innings in 17 games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.